iPhone 17e Camera Review: What the $599 Flagship Sensor Actually Delivers

 Is the iPhone 17e worth upgrading to from the iPhone 16e?

-For photography specifically, the upgrade from iPhone 16e to 17e brings a significantly faster A19 chip (better photo processing), the C1X modem, MagSafe support (which was missing on the 16e), and Ceramic Shield 2.
-The camera sensor remains the same 48MP Fusion system, so the photo quality improvement is primarily in processing speed and computational features rather than the hardware itself.
+For photography specifically, the 17e over the 16e brings a significantly faster A19 chip (which helps in-app processing), the C1X modem, MagSafe support (missing on the 16e), and Ceramic Shield 2.
+The camera sensor is the same 48MP Fusion system, so the photo quality improvement is primarily in processing speed and computational features rather than the hardware itself.
+If your 16e still meets your needs, there is no urgent reason to upgrade.

 What’s the biggest camera limitation of the iPhone 17e?

 The absence of an Ultra Wide lens.
-With only one rear camera, you can’t capture wide-angle shots for landscapes, architecture, or group photos in tight spaces.
-This is the most significant trade-off compared to the standard iPhone 17 and is the main reason photographers might want to spend the extra $200.
+With only one rear camera, you cannot capture wide-angle shots for landscapes, architecture, or group photos in tight spaces.
+This is the single biggest tradeoff versus the standard iPhone 17 and the main reason photographers might want to spend the extra $200.

 Andreas De Rosi is the founder and editor of PhotoWorkout.com and an active photographer with over 20 years of experience shooting digital and film.
 He currently uses the Fujifilm X-S20 and DJI Mini 3 drone for real-world photography projects and personally reviews gear recommendations published on PhotoWorkout.